tuanpq/full-stack/README.md

 ### Steps to run
 - pod install
 - Start application from Simulator.
-  - Use localhost as Server
+  - Use localhost as Server, change request URL in source code if needs

 ### Screenshots
 #### Product List